practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 end
 ```

-Notice here that IOLoop#start blocks everything (until IOLoop#stop is called).
+Notice here that `IOLoop#start` blocks everything until `IOLoop#stop` is called.
-Everything after IOLoop#start will happen in callbacks which means that the
+Everything after `IOLoop#start` will happen in callbacks which means that the
 control flow can be surprising.
 For example, consider the following code:

 ```ruby